johnsilver94/pizzaconstructor/README.md

 * [Google Fonts](https://fonts.google.com/)

 ## Functionality
-In this section is described all  possible interactions with application and its actors.
+In this section is described what application can do an all possible interactions with application from all actors points of view based on its capabilities.
 ###  Actors
 Posible actors in interaction with web site:
 * Unregistered user